 To make the histogram even easier to understand we will look at a few different examples.

-The histogram is just showing 2 brightness levels: one at the left and one at the right corner, because there are only blacks and whites in this image.
+The histogram above is just showing 2 brightness levels: one at the left and one at the right corner, because there are only blacks and whites in this image.
 As you can see the positions of the colors don’t matter to the histogram.
 It’s only about the amount of brightness levels that occur in your image.

 A linear gradient however should show an equal amount of levels over the whole histogram, which seems to be not quite true for one you created in Photoshop.
-The reason behind this is a smoothing that Photoshop applies to let the gradient look more natural.
+The reason behind this is the smoothing that Photoshop applies to let the gradient look more natural.
 This results in more darker and more brighter tones, letting the histogram look like a stretched U. Nonetheless there is no extremely high peak at the sides, which means that we don’t have any totally white or black pixels in our image.

 You should even check the histogram when doing bracketing, because it gives you a very good indicator if the photos you took are enough for the whole spectrum of light you wanted to capture.
 This is the -2 photo, resulting in a very high graph at the left, which is totally fine since we are resolving this issue by taking 2 more shots.
 Important in this shot is to make sure, that we are not cropping the whites on the right side of the histogram.